Experimenting with autonomous self-healing edge sites

 Start with deploying an application, you can pick the simple popcorn application from the first tutorial in our documentation.
 Deploy it to your newly created cluster:

-Navigate to the application, you can inspect which host it got scheduled to, cluster-host-1
+Navigate to the application, you can inspect which host it got scheduled to, cluster-host-1:

 Let us stop cluster-host-1, by stopping the VM: